 For all of you who are new to isolation, welcome to living with leukaemia!
 Joshua and I have been doing this for months (never seeing friends, washing hands relentlessly, going rigid when someone sneezes: “get out!
 Get out of my house!”).
 But it was just the two of us.
 So a curious up-side is that we are all together.
 I mean, I’m not sure I would actively pursue a pandemic to get this positive feature, but you’ve got to enjoy the small benefits that appear.

-So how is the wee man?
-He is currently reasonably well, unlike the last few months which have been intense and relentless (more about that later).
+Joshua is currently reasonably well, unlike the last few months which have been intense and relentless (more about that later).
 But on Saturday, he went in to the unit with Ben for a scheduled chemotherapy injection.
-Unfortunately the nurse had done her sums wrong and administered a dose that was several times stronger than what he should have had.
+Unfortunately the nurse had done her sums wrong and administered a dose that was five times stronger than what he should have had.

 With many nights in hospital I had often pondered how vulnerable and reliant on nurses you are, when terribly sick.
-I can’t check what they’re doing.
+I can’t check what they are doing.
 I have to trust them.
 It’s the usual story; a stressed and understaffed ward… but in the middle of an international crisis.

-Strangely, Joshua seems kind of fine so far, despite this.
+Strangely, Joshua seems kind of fine, despite this.
 He’s had monitoring blood tests and so far nothing desperately bad has occurred.